2.Also, Mirabel's singing in "The Family Madrigal" is the fastest singing a character has had to do in Disney history.

-4.Luisa's song "Surface Pressure" — a fan favorite — was actually inspired by Lin-Manuel Miranda's older sister.
+4.Luisa's song "Surface Pressure" — a fan favorite — was actually inspired by Miranda's older sister.

-5.Meanwhile, Lin says the character he most identifies with in the film is the little boy drinking coffee.
+5.Meanwhile, Miranda says the character he most identifies with in the film is the little boy drinking coffee.

-6.When Lin was writing "Colombia, Mi Encanto" he tried his best to channel Carlos Vives — so it was a full circle moment when Carlos ended up recording the song for the film:
+6.When Miranda was writing "Colombia, Mi Encanto," he tried his best to channel Carlos Vives — so it was a full-circle moment when Carlos ended up recording the song for the film.

-7.Fans have definitely noticed that "We Don't Talk About Bruno" follows a musical theater style that Lin-Manuel has truly perfected over several projects on songs like "Non-Stop" from Hamilton and "96,000" from In The Heights, where characters each sing their own verses overlapping with each other.
+7.Fans have definitely noticed that "We Don't Talk About Bruno" follows a musical theater style that Miranda has truly perfected over several projects on songs like "Non-Stop" from Hamilton and "96,000" from In the Heights, where characters each sing their own verses overlapping with one another.

 8.The idea for the song came from "that one thing" in every family that everyone talks about even though you're not supposed to.

-10.Lin wrote "Waiting On A Miracle" in a completely different beat, resembling more of a waltz time, to symbolize that Mirabel is an outsider in her family.
+10.Miranda wrote "Waiting on a Miracle" in a completely different beat, resembling more of a waltz time, to symbolize that Mirabel is an outsider in her family.

-11."Dos Oruguitas" is the first song that Lin-Manuel Miranda has written from start to finish in Spanish.
+11."Dos Oruguitas" is the first song Miranda has written from start to finish in Spanish.

-13.In fact, each of the Madrigal gifts is meant to specifically correlate to a traditional role held in a family.
+13.In fact, each of the Madrigal gifts is meant to specifically correlate with a traditional role held in a family.

 14.The idea for Encanto started long ago — right after Zootopia (2016) finished production, according to the creative team in a press release.
 Directors Jared Bush and Byron Howard were working on it before Moana even hit theaters in 2016.

-15.The team originally considered giving Agustín and Félix powers when they married into the Madrigal family, but ultimately decided to keep it to only Madrigal children to represent "family roles and expectations."
+15.The team originally considered giving Agustín and Félix powers when they married into the Madrigal family, but ultimately decided to keep it to only Madrigal children in order to represent "family roles and expectations."

-16.The filmmakers all took a trip to Colombia in conjunction with the Colombian Cultural Trust for research, and Lin fully immersed himself with different Colombian musicians for songwriting inspiration.
+16.The filmmakers all took a trip to Colombia in conjunction with the Colombian Cultural Trust for research, and Manuel fully immersed himself with different Colombian musicians for songwriting inspiration.

 17.Since the Madrigal family is so large, the filmmakers used color schemes for their clothing to identify the smaller units within the extended family.

-18.And, finally, before any other detail of the film was set, the creators knew one thing: That this would be a film about a family.
+18.And finally, before any other detail of the film was set, the creators knew one thing: This would be a film about a family.